awsdocs/amazon-vpc-peering-guide/doc_source/peering-configurations-full-access.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/vpc/latest/peering/peering-configurations-full-access.html)

-For more information about IPv6 in your VPC, see [Your VPC and Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html) in the *Amazon VPC User Guide*\.
+For more information about IPv6 in your VPC, see [IP addressing](https://docs.aws.amazon.com/vpc/latest/userguide/how-it-works.html#vpc-ip-addressing) in the *Amazon VPC User Guide*\.

 ### Two VPCs with multiple CIDRs peered together<a name="two-vpcs-full-access-multiple-cidrs"></a>